 To know more about this test, visit our Y chromosome testing page.

 If siblings are female, have different mothers, and want find out if they have same father then they can do an X chromosome test.
-For further information on this test, visit our X chromosome testing page.
+Please note that EasyDNA does not currently offer X chromosome testing.